digital-asset/daml/docs/source/tools/assistant.rst

 .. _daml_project_dir:

-Running Commands outside of the Project Directory
+Running Commands Outside of the Project Directory
 *************************************************

 In some cases, it can be convenient to run a command in a project